|

 and Nellie Brann, of Laburnum Cottage, 119 St Radigunds Road.
 The Branns once owned The Boar's Head, in Eaton Road,

-and The Terminus, at the Western Docks
+and The Terminus, at the Western Docks.
+They had already suffered the

 with thanks to Raymond Ellis